skyvue-satellite-tracking/skyvue-App/README.md

 - Get the whereabouts of any satellite by entering its NORAD number.
 - Get insights on the history and purpose of each satellite.
 - Find links to great resources and tools on satellite tracking by other creators.
-- (soon) Get predictions for next passage
+- (soon) Get predictions for the next passages over your sky.

 <br>